HassarHassane/pfacrmweb/README.md

 </p>

 ##  Technologies / framework used
-HTML, CSS, Bootstrap, JavaScript,Ajax,Laravel,MySql database.
+HTML, CSS, Bootstrap, JavaScript, Ajax, Laravel, MySQL

 ## Deployment
-The project is deployed in https://dashboard.heroku.com/apps from GitHub.
+The project is deployed in Heroku from GitHub.

-© HASSAR Hassane